samsquire/ideas5/README.md

 # 112. Elastic hierarchies

-A function that grows graphs according to a progression, like a mathematical set.
+A function that grows complicated graphs according to a progression, like a mathematical set.

+This can be implemented to implement [ideas4 132.
+Revenue Scaling Plan](https://github.com/samsquire/ideas4#132-revenue-scaling-plan).

 # 113. Implementation Freedom